tjelvar-olsson/tjelvar-olsson.github.io/_drafts/sys_admin_for_scientists.md

 administration to some extent.
 In particular for installing scientific software.

-In an ideal world you should try to make this as reproducible and automated as possible, because your machine will fall over at one point or another.
-When this happens you want to be in a position where you simply need to press a button to get your new machine configured will all the software that you need to work effectively.
+In an ideal world you should try to make the installation of your software as reproducible and automated as possible, because your machine will fall over at one point or another.
+When this happens you want to be in a position where you simply need to press a button to get your new machine configured with all the software that you need to work effectively.

-Vagrant is a tool for spinning up virtual machines from the command line and you can use it to test any scripts that you create to provision your machines.
+Vagrant is a tool for spinning up virtual machines from the command line.
+Virtual machines are great for testing scripts that you create to configure your machines.

-Ansible is a tool for scripting the configuration of your machines.
+Ansible is a wonderful tool for scripting the configuration of your machines.
 It is very powerful, yet easy to use.
 Make it your friend!

+Finally, I highly recommend that you keep your Vagrant and Ansible files under version control.
+It will give you more confidence when experimenting with new setups and it provides a way for you to track the progression of your machines configurations.